noahruiz416/UFC-Fight-Prediction-Application-Model/welcome.md

 <img width="150" alt="Screen Shot 2022-08-22 at 10 23 23 AM" src="https://user-images.githubusercontent.com/88412646/185981902-80aee596-04e0-47b0-b342-0e55abbf3479.png">

 :wave: Hello!
 My name is Noah.
 I'm a Junior at Arizona State University Studying Mathematics & Statistics with a minor in Economics.
 I'm passionate about Statistics, Machine Learning and Data Science.
 I enjoy solving challenging problems with data and have a proven professional track record in analytics and data science.
+On this site you will find a wide array of content ranging from personal projects, tutoring services and more.

+:point_down: Scroll down to see more! :point_down:

+---

+## Tutoring Services

-:books: In addition I offer tutoring services for college level calculus & statistics courses.
+:books: I offer tutoring services for college level calculus & statistics courses.
 In the past I've worked directly with ASU as a Mathematics/Stats tutor and as an Supplemental Instruction Lead for the economics department.

 For more information please contact me @nkrtutoring@gmail.com or at the scheduling link below.
 As of now my tutoring is tailored for ASU students with an emphasis on business and engineering math courses.

   - Scheduling Link: https://calendly.com/nkrtutoring/60min
   - Current Rate: $20/hr for services
   - Courses Tutoring: MAT 210, 211, 265, 270, ECN 221, STP 420, IEE 380

----

 ## My Projects